 - Susceptible to corrosion

 As you can see, there are so many different types of flat roof materials to choose from— it can be tough to choose the right one.
 That’s where a professional like Anchor Point can come in helpful.

 If you’re interested in having a flat roof installed on your home or business, we highly recommend working with a professional team like Anchor Point Roofing.
-We have decades of experience in the roofing industry and specialize in installing and repairing all types of roofs, including flat roofs.
+We have decades of experience in the roofing industry and specialize in installing and repairing all types of flat roofs.
 To get started, contact us right away!